outdreamer/build-a-cure/docs/tasks/poc.md

     - then a function connecting the new value of problem input energy units & the original value of solution output units needs to be built
   '''
   interface_objects['connecting_structures'] = identify_structures_between_positions(problem_input_format, solution_output_format, interface_objects)
+  # this function answers the question 'given the interface_objects['available_functions'] and the input/output format, how can conversions be applied to connect them'
   interface_objects['connecting_structures'] = {
     'sub-problems': [
       'difference in problem input formats exercise type 1 & 2',